Flaggen_Fahnen_International

 English language skills equivalent to at least B2.

-Proof is provided by presenting the German A-level (Abitur) certificate or an authorised language certificate (e.g. in the form of recognised certificates such as TOEFL (72-94 points), IELTS B2 (5.0-6.0) or similar), or a language course successfully completed at the Ruhr-Universität's University Language Center (ZFA) in accordance with the Common European Framework of Reference for Languages (CEFR) at B2 level.
+Proof is provided by presenting the German A-level (Abitur) certificate or an authorized language certificate (e.g. in the form of recognized certificates such as TOEFL (72-94 points), IELTS B2 (5.0-6.0) or similar), or a language course successfully completed at Ruhr University Bochum's University Language Center (ZFA) in accordance with the Common European Framework of Reference for Languages (CEFR) at B2 level.

 Starting the degree course